NKSP Language

 When you omit that initial assignment, then all numbers of that array will

-automatically be initialized with 0
+automatically be initialized with the value 0 each.

-with an array
+though to be provided with an array

 variable declaration, so the sampler can create that array with the